About

 Although almost all of the work I tweet and post about is without compensation, I am also available as a research integrity consultant to investigate specific allegations of misconduct for research institutions and scientific publishers or to give a second opinion.
 I will honor any request for confidentiality.

-I’d also be very happy to give a (virtual) seminar on my work as a research integrity volunteer, or on science misconduct in general.
+I’d also be very happy to give a (virtual or in-person) seminar on my work as a research integrity volunteer, or on science misconduct in general.
 I ask for a speaker’s honorarium to cover my time.

 My email address is eliesbik@gmail.com